 Members of the choir should conduct themselves professionally both on and off the stage by adopting the following guidelines:

-- Music is held in the Harpenden Choral Society folder which is available for a £10 returnable deposit when you become a member of the choir.
+- Music is held in the Harpenden Choral Society folder which is available from Marion.

 - The choir assembles in concert order for the warm up (approx 20 mins before start of concert)

 - The performance starts on leaving the warm up room and the choir members should be silent from that moment.

 - Members of the choir lead on to the platform line by line.
 They should sit down as soon as they arrive at their place with a minimum of fuss.

 - If it is essential to take water on to the concert platform, it must be contained in a very small discreet container which cannot be seen by the audience.